MarcLignarius/PHP.Template/README.md

 * Note: The app will automatically reload if you change any of the source files.
 This is a continuous monitoring so to stop it just type the key combination `Ctrl + C` within the terminal.

 ## Known Bugs
-There are no known bugs as of that last release.
+There are no known bugs as of last release.

 ## Support and Contact Details
 Please contact me at marcdaviesriot@gmail.com if you have any questions.
 Your feedback is always welcomed!